Skip to main content

 "After accounting for job grade, experience, and tenure, women earn 4% less"

-Evenpay uses both mean-based and median-based formulas depending on the context:
+Evenpay uses both mean-based and median-based calculations depending on the context.
+The right formula depends on what you're comparing:

 Comparison level